puppetlabs/puppet-docs/source/puppet/4.4/reference/static_catalogs.md

 ### Static catalog features

-Puppet 4.4 enables static catalog generation by default, whether you upgrade Puppet or perform a clean installation.
+Puppet 4.4 and Puppet Server 2.3.0 enable static catalog generation by default, whether you upgrade Puppet or perform a clean installation.

-> **Puppet Enterprise note:** If you use [Code Manager][], [file sync][], or [Application Orchestration][] in future versions of Puppet Enterprise that include Puppet 4.4 and Puppet Server 2.3, Puppet automatically takes advantage of static catalogs out of the box.
-You don't need to read any further to enable or configure static catalogs --- they're already working.

 A static catalog includes file metadata in its own section of a catalog and associates it with the catalog's file resources.
 For example, consider the following file resource: